Bonaventure on Dimensions of Scripture

 This refers to the underlying mysteries of God that transcend any literal meanings given to the text.
 It is a kind of “lifting up” that brings us to Christ as our redeemer.
 Yet we cannot receive these hidden mysteries without approaching the text with a large degree of waiting humility and desire to know Him beyond the text.

 An individual text may have many layers of meaning.
 Often Bonaventure makes use of numbers to bring out symbolic meanings and makes use of allegories in the text.
 It may indeed need a prayerful and contemplative approach that looks beyond the circumstances of the story or oracle.
-While there are dangers in this seeing things the text may not mean, it can be a way of fruitful meditation.
+While there are dangers in this seeing things the text it may not mean, it can be a way of fruitful meditation.
 Another mode of reading it is to immerse oneself in a narrative and see oneself in the text as one of the characters, a method taken up centuries later by Ignatius of Loyola.

 Mode of Procedure

-The text has a procedure, a mode of guiding us and there is here an emphasis on the authority of the Word who speaks through the text.
+The bible text has a procedure, a mode of guiding us and there is here an emphasis on the authority of the Word who speaks through the text.
 It is there for us to guide us by disposing our wills in readiness to receive it.
 It attracts our desires and affections though examples and promises.
 Scripture may not provide reasoned certitude, that is not is purpose.
 To that extent it is not like rationalistic philosophy presenting lots of facts and reasoned proofs.
 There is instead an authority that transcends our reason as something revealed.
 Because of that underlying authority “no part of scripture is useless” because of this authority.